 Well primarily to have a terrifically good time hacking around one of the best motorcycle racetracks in the western spiral arm of the galaxy and hopefully learning a bit more about high speed riding without the added zest of lurking volvo's, lemming pedestrians or Gatso's.

-Please, please, please try to get your bike scruted on the evening before as we can't possibly manage to get everyone seen to first thing in the morning before we do the briefing.
+Please, please, please try to get your bike scruted on the evening before as we can't possibly manage to get everyone seen to first thing in the morning,

-We will be checking that both bikes and riders have scrutineering stickers displayed before they are allowed on track.
+We will be checking that bikes have scrutineering stickers displayed before they are allowed on track.
 Cadwell Park officials will be checking for noise test stickers before you're allowed on track for everything after the first No-Brakes session.

 People who are riding on the Friday only, should have their bikes scrutineered on the Thursday evening if possible.
 As almost everybody will be in Louth, just drop into the local pub's, find a scrutineer, buy them a pint! and get your bike checked over.